stepleton/mupas/README.md

 More benign differences between muPas and Pascal include:

-- Variable, function, and procedure identifiers (including ones for Pascal "built-ins" like `WriteLn`) are all case-sensitive.
+- Variable, function, user-defined type, and subroutine identifiers (including ones for Pascal "built-ins" like `WriteLn`) are all case-sensitive.

 The compiler allows programs to use the majority of built-in 4050-series BASIC commands, as well as certain extended commands for A-model machines (4052A,